What to Do the Last Weeks Before a Half Marathon

 Strength training

 You said you are injury prone.
 I had ITB issues in the past.
-I have had keyhole surgery on both my knees due to meniscus tears.
-Something that has really helped me is doing strength training.
+I had little niggles and issues in the past.
+But something that has really helped me is doing strength training.
 Get into the weight room.
-Build strength and you'll never look back.
+Build strength and you will never look back.

 Speed